al-mcintyre/mCaller/README.md

                         fastq file with nanopore reads -t, --threads
-                        specify number of processes (default = 1) multiple threads should work but output won't be sorted -b, --base  bases to classify as methylated or unmethylated (A or C, default A)
+                        specify number of processes (default = 1) multiple threads now includes sorting but this can create trade-offs in terms of speed
+  -b, --base  bases to classify as methylated or unmethylated (A or
+                        C, default A)
   -n, --num_variables